hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 <summary class="alert-heading">Instructions are here: [Set up BirdNET-Pi on a Raspberry Pi Zero 2 W](../birdnet-setup/) 🐦‍⬛</summary>
 </div>

-It's autumn here in the greater Boston area, and my bird neighbors have finally calmed down from all the yelling they've been doing since early spring.
+It's autumn here in the greater Boston area, and my bird neighbors have finally calmed down from all their summer yelling.
 Yours too?
 Sounds like the perfect time for any good ~~birb creeper~~ citizen scientist to set up a ~~spy ring for snooping on birbs~~ passive acoustic monitoring station!

 It is easier than ever to become the bird voyeur you were born to be, thanks to the [BirdNET model](https://birdnet.cornell.edu/) trained and released by the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home/) and the [BirdNET-Pi](https://github.com/Nachtzuster/BirdNET-Pi) application built on top of it by an open-source community.
 I've set up a couple of these now, for both myself and my parents; our BirdNET-Pi's have been both an ongoing source of joy and a connection point with folks around us.